ONDC-Official/ONDC-FIS-Specifications/PROTOCOL.md

 ### 18.2 Seller App / Issuer (BPP) checklist

-1. Subscribe to domain `ONDC:FIS:FD` on ONDC Registry.
+1. Subscribe to domain `ONDC:FIS14:FD` on ONDC Registry.
 2. Respond to Gateway-broadcast `search` with compliant `on_search` catalog.
 3. Include DICGC disclosure (SCB/SFB) or credit rating (NBFC-D) on every offer.
 4. Perform PAN lookup in `on_init`; return ETB or NTB with appropriate URLs.